-Risks Associated with Vanadium Markets
+Risks Associated with Gold and Vanadium Markets

-Vanadium is not an exchange traded commodity and is sold directly to end users.
-The profitability of the Company's vanadium operations will be dependent upon the market price of vanadium.
-Vanadium prices fluctuate widely and are affected by numerous factors beyond the control of the Company.
+The profitability of the Company's operations will be dependent upon the market prices of gold and vanadium.
+Gold and vanadium prices fluctuate widely and are affected by numerous factors beyond the control of the Company.
 The level of interest rates, the rate of inflation, the world supply of mineral commodities and the stability of exchange rates can all cause significant fluctuations in prices.

 Such external economic factors are in turn influenced by changes in international investment patterns, monetary systems and political developments.
-The price of vanadium has fluctuated widely in recent years, and future price declines could cause commercial production to be impracticable, thereby having a material adverse effect on the Company's business, financial condition and result of operations.
+The prices of gold and vanadium have fluctuated widely in recent years, and future price declines could cause commercial production to be impracticable, thereby having a material adverse effect on the Company's business, financial condition and result of operations.

-Depending on the market price of vanadium, the Company may determine that it is not economically feasible to continue some or all of its operations or the development of some or all of its projects, as applicable, which could have an adverse impact on the Company's financial performance and results of operations.
+Depending on the market prices of gold and vanadium, the Company may determine that it is not economically feasible to continue some or all of its operations or the development of some or all of its projects, as applicable, which could have an adverse impact on the Company's financial performance and results of operations.
 In such a circumstance, the Company may also curtail or suspend some or all of its exploration activities.